FAA vs NTSB: Who Investigates Aviation Accidents in the United States?

 FAA vs. NTSB: Who Does What After an Aviation Accident?

-When an aviation accident occurs in the United States, two federal agencies quickly become involved: the National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA).
+When an aviation accident occurs in the United States, two federal agencies often become involved quickly: the National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA).
 Their names frequently appear together in early news reports, but the agencies serve different roles within the aviation safety system.

-Understanding the distinction between these agencies helps journalists accurately explain how aviation accidents are investigated.
-In simple terms, the NTSB leads the accident investigation and determines probable cause, while the FAA regulates aviation and enforces safety rules.
+Understanding the distinction between these agencies helps journalists explain the post-accident process more accurately.
+In broad terms, the NTSB leads the accident investigation and issues probable-cause findings, while the FAA regulates aviation safety and may take regulatory or enforcement action where appropriate.

 Journalist Quick Facts